“Are you sure someone else has landed?” It was the first time I heard Kiko sound seriously nervous.

 I did as I promised and moved back, away from Kiko and this mysterious fighter but not enough so I couldn’t hear them.

 “How did you find me?”
-Kiko asked, still in her defensive position.
+Kiko demanded, behind her defensive position.

 He suddenly disappeared again.
 This time Kiko was ready, but she wasn’t nearly as strong as he was.
 He threw her against a burning log house and she went crashing through, exiting the other side.

-Amazingly she got up and ran towards him.
+It hardly phased her as she got up and ran towards him.
 This time she was catching on quicker and was able to avoid his attacks, which were extremely fast.
-They exchanged blows and it looked about even but that was only because the large man was holding back.
+They exchanged blows and it looked about even, but there was something about the man’s crazed smile.

 The two fighters were still going at it until one finally out maneuvered the other.
 The man’s speed increased even more and he knocked Kiko onto her knees with both arms locked behind her back.